 This constitution reflects the complex community of stakeholders in the neighbourhood area.
-References to 'the community' throughout the neighbourhood plan emcompass these groups by definition.
+Reference to the community throughout the Neighbourhood Plan encompasses these groups by definition.

 A number of working groups were also formed in order to discuss the outcome of consultations and develop policies for the plan.